 Be aware of the story you and your communities are telling yourselves when explaining someone’s actions or why something is happening.
 And then consider:

 Transformation is a journey and doesn’t happen overnight.
 We recommend starting by identifying current pain points and/or change efforts that are already underway.

-Then, when you’re already revamping structures or processes, you can use the five domains of wellbeing and tradeoffs analysis as approaches to help you deliver better outcomes for the change efforts you’re already working on.
+Then, when you’re already revamping structures or processes, you can use the five domains of wellbeing, wellbeing design principles and tradeoffs analysis as approaches to help you deliver better outcomes for the change efforts you’re already working on.